pandammonium/blipper-widget/readme.txt

 = How to use the shortcode =

-The Blipper Widget shortcode allows you to place your latest blip outside the widget areas in your theme, i.e. you can include it in a post or you can dedicate a whole page to it.
+The Blipper Widget shortcode allows you to place your latest blip in non-widget areas.
+That is, it allows you to place your latest blip in posts and pages, and provides compatibility with Gutenberg blocks.
+The shortcut can be used in a Shortcode block or some other block.

-If you don't know how to use shortcodes, please refer to [the article on shortcodes in the WordPress codex](https://codex.wordpress.org/Shortcode).
+NB If you don't know how to use shortcodes, please refer to [the article on shortcodes in the WordPress codex](https://codex.wordpress.org/Shortcode).
+If you need information on how to use the Shortcode block, please refer to (the WordPress support article on Shortcode blocks)[https://wordpress.org/support/article/shortcode-block/].

 The Blipper Widget shortcode, `[blipper_widget]`, can be used singly or as a pair of start and end shortcodes: